 Each TLA's electoral roll will list all parliamentary electors residing in that TLA area, except those recorded on the unpublished roll.
 Parliamentary electors listed on the unpublished roll must apply for a special vote if they wish to vote in the election.
 The Electoral Commission write to those listed on the unpublished rolls, informing them of the election and how to source special voting documents if required.
 In addition to the residential electors, each TLA must also include in their electoral rolls details of any non-resident ratepayers who have enrolled as ratepayer electors.
-Ratepayer elector voting entitlements are determined by the electoral issue and the elector's place of residence, meaning ratepayer electors will often have less voting entitlements than residential electors in the same TLA.
+Ratepayer elector voting entitlements are determined by the electoral issue and the elector's place of residence, meaning ratepayer residential electors in the same TLA.